-- For a first referred offense, the University Academic Integrity Committee has the discretion to impose disciplinary sanctions such as a letter of apology, monetary fine or community service requirement in addition to any grade sanction imposed by the instructor - For a second or subsequent offense, a University Academic Integrity Committee hearing will occur, whereby additional sanctions up to and including suspension or expulsion from the University could be applied
+- For a first referred offense, the APCC has the discretion to impose disciplinary sanctions such as letter of apology, reflection, or community service requirement in addition to any grade sanction imposed by the instructor. - For a second or subsequent offense, the APCC may impose additional sanctions up to recommending suspension or expulsion from the University.